What to do when your car won’t start?

-The timing belt ensures the engine’s valves open and closes at the proper interval, so your valves and the pistons never touch.
-The timing belt is the primary maintenance item in your engine.
-A failed timing belt can cause catastrophic engine damage requiring a motor replacement.
+The time belt ensures the engine’s valves open and closes at the proper interval, so your valves and the pistons not ever touch.
+The timing belt is the principal maintenance thing on your engine.
+A failed timing belt can cause catastrophic engine damage necessitating a engine replacement.
 Auto manufacturers specify when a timing belt should be changed.
-This is usually predicated on mileage; generally, the interval is every 60,000 miles or five years (whichever comes first).
+This is usually based on mileage; normally, the interval is every 60,000 miles or five years (whichever comes first).

 Broken or cracked distributor cap.

-The distribution cap routes voltage from the engine’s ignition coil to the spark plugs.
-If moisture gets under the lid, it may create problems for the car.
+The distribution cap routes voltage in the engine’s ignition coil to the spark plugs.
+If moisture gets beneath the lid, then it may create problems for the car.
 Wipe it out with a clean, dry cloth before reinstalling.
-Make sure to replace a damaged cap.
+Make certain to replace a busted cap.

 Bad ignition coil.

-The ignition coil transforms a battery’s voltage into an electrical spark.
-A damaged ignition coil means there’s not enough juice to do that.
-You may need a multimeter (a tool built to measure electrical current, voltage, and resistance) to check the present’s strength through the coil.
+The ignition coil transforms a battery’s voltage into an electric spark.
+A damaged ignition coil means there’s not enough juice to do this.
+You may require a multimeter (a instrument constructed to measure electric voltage, current, and resistance) to check the present’s strength through the coil.

 Clogged fuel filter.

-A clogged fuel filter will prevent enough fuel from achieving the engine.
-A replacement is usually needed if this is the problem.
+A clogged fuel filter will prevent enough fuel from achieving the motor.
+A replacement is usually needed if this really is actually the problem.

 What the Battery & Alternator Do